Kristin Lie

-Kristin Lie (born 13 December 1978) is a Norwegian former footballer who played as a striker for Egge.
+Kristin Lie (born 13 December 1978) is a Norwegian footballer who played as a striker for Egge.
 She was also capped while playing for Norway.

 Career

-Lie was born in Steinkjer and grew up in Namdalseid in Nord Trøndelag, where she started her football career with three local clubs, Namdalseid, Beitstad and Verdal.
+Lie was born in Steinkjer Municipality and grew up in Namdalseid Municipality in Nord Trøndelag county, where she started her football career with three local clubs, Namdalseid, Beitstad and Verdal.
 She joined Trondheims-Ørn in 1999.